You are here

 When planning to attend a continuing studies course or program, an important consideration is the cost, which may include tuition, fees, books, supplies, travel and living expenses.
-At the CUNY School of Professional Studies, we offer various financial assistance options to help students afford tuition, such as scholarship opportunities, voucher programs, and alternative student loans for select academic programs.
+There are various types of financial assistance options offered to help students afford tuition, such as scholarship opportunities, voucher programs, and alternative student loans for select academic programs.

 In some circumstances, the CUNY School of Professional Studies may accept scholarships, grants, or vouchers from outside or independent organizations as a form of tuition payment.